Toluomotayo/Social-Media-Analysis-Dashboard-Challenge-By-Data-Crunch/README.md

 # Social Media Challenge Dashboard - Data Crunch Dataset Challenge
 ## Introduction
 Welcome to my latest project for the Data Crunch Dataset Challenge, hosted in collaboration with Power BI: Peer Review Hub!
 This interactive, two-page Power BI dashboard combines insights and creativity to explore user behavior, engagement, and digital well-being.
 I used PowerPoint, Figma, and Power BI for data visualization and storytelling.
+Link to the interactive dashboard: https://app.powerbi.com/links/nSmwpk99VU?ctid=e3f2ebb3-0810-4959-8e05-6cecd8c00ff2&pbi_source=linkShare

 ## Dashboard Overview
 The dashboard is split into two main pages to provide a comprehensive view of the dataset: